United States Surrogacy Law Map

 Avoid proceeding

-• Statute or published case law prohibits compensated surrogacy contracts (or makes it criminal in many cases) OR
+• Statute or published case law prohibits compensated surrogacy contracts (or makes it criminal in many cases)

 • A birth certificate naming both parents cannot be obtained.